luca-serra/french-question-answering/README.md

 ## Requirements

 You can install the required packages by running `pip install -r requirements.txt`.
 Since the code uses absolute imports from the root of the project, you need to install the project by running `pip install -e path/to/project`.
+To install `fr_core_news_sm`, run `python -m spacy download fr_core_news_sm`.

 ## Data *(optional)*